cachpachios/flamebox/README.md

 Step by step:

 - The image layers is extracted into a SquashFS filesystem.
-- A VM is started with the SquashFS as the root filesystem.
+- A VM is started with the SquashFS as the root filesystem, marked read-only.

 Success!
 Simple, right?

+Extending it to allow tun-tap networking, maybe a writable layer with OverlayFS on the root fs and additional mounts would be a bit more work, but thats also pretty straight forward.

+Of course a proper container runtime should follow the OCI runtime spec which complicates things significantly.
+But thats not the goal here.